 If you have Parkinson’s, you may find social contact more difficult because of reduced mobility and communication problems; this may also prompt feelings of apathy.
 Apathy can also make you disinterested in hobbies and activities you enjoyed before, and also in therapies such as physiotherapy, that help to manage symptoms.
 This can place a strain on relationships with carers, family and friends as well as with healthcare professionals.

 In the past, many professionals believed that apathy and depression were very closely related.
-However, a 2006 study revealed that people with Parkinson’s may experience apathy without being clinically depressed.
-The study1 compared people with Parkinson’s with others with dystonia, another movement disorder.
-The results showed that people with Parkinson’s were more likely to suffer from apathy.
-Although the occurrence of depression was similar in both groups, 29% of those with Parkinson’s experienced apathy with no depression, compared to none of those with dystonia.
-These results highlight the importance of screening for both apathy and depression to ensure correct diagnosis, and to avoid prescribing treatment for depression when the person is not depressed.
+However, it is now recognised that people with Parkinson’s may experience apathy without being clinically depressed.
+It is therefore important to scree for both apathy and depression to ensure correct diagnosis, and to avoid prescribing treatment for depression when it is not present.

 Diagnosis can be tricky in people with Parkinson’s, particularly as people with feelings of apathy tend not to complain – by definition, they do not care about their condition and usually do little to deal with it.
 As a result, it is often family and carers who act and seek help from a doctor or another health professional.